webiny/docs.webiny.com/docs/guides/headless-react-tutorial.md

 npx create-react-app react-project

 cd react-project
+yarn start
 ```

 > Ideally, you should create your React project in a folder outside of the Webiny project.

+> Note: Running `yarn start` will have the React application built and has hot re-loading enabled so we can see our changes while we are coding them.

 Next we need to install some of our extra dependencies: